nixworks/public/news/2009/11/25/README.md

 ##### President
 ### [ President of French Polynesia Oscar Temaru is ousted in a motion of no confidence by the Assembly of French Polynesia.
 The Assembly elects Gaston Tong Sang as president.
 Gaston returns to power just nine months after leaving office.
 This is the eleventh new government in five years. ](/news/2009/11/25/president-of-french-polynesia-oscar-temaru-is-ousted-in-a-motion-of-no-confidence-by-the-assembly-of-french-polynesia-the-assembly-elects.md)
-_Context: motion of no confidence, French Polynesia, Assembly of French Polynesia, President, Gaston Tong Sang, Oscar Temaru_
+_Context: French Polynesia, motion of no confidence, Assembly of French Polynesia, President, Gaston Tong Sang, Oscar Temaru_

 ##### Dubai World
 ### [ Dubai World, the state-owned real-estate and ports giant, asks for a moratorium on its 59 billion US dollars' in debt until at least May 30, 2010. ](/news/2009/11/25/dubai-world-the-state-owned-real-estate-and-ports-giant-asks-for-a-moratorium-on-its-59-billion-us-dollars-in-debt-until-at-least-may-30.md)
-_Context: moratorium, Dubai World_
+_Context: Dubai World, moratorium_

 ##### Somalia
 ### [ Two journalists kidnapped more than a year ago in Somalia, an Australian and a Canadian, are released. ](/news/2009/11/25/two-journalists-kidnapped-more-than-a-year-ago-in-somalia-an-australian-and-a-canadian-are-released.md)